-Checking job or employment references is time-consuming and frequently unsatisfactory, as many employers, despite legislation that provides protection for references, refuse to offer more than dates of employment, salary history, and job title.
+Checking employment references is time-consuming and frequently unsatisfactory in obtaining the necessary information to determine if an individual is a suitable job candidate.
+Despite legislation that provides protection for references, many employers refuse to offer more than dates of employment, salary history, and job title.

-If you have the opportunity to reach your candidate's manager, you are likely to get better information that highlights the candidate's skills and contributions.
-Talking to Human Resources rarely yields the kind of information that you need to make a hiring decision.
+If you have the opportunity to reach your candidate's manager, you are likely to receive more useful information that highlights the candidate's skills and contributions.
+Talking to human resources (HR) rarely yields the kind of information that managers need to make the right hiring decisions.

-Many companies today, because of the fear of potential lawsuits, have adopted policies that state that HR must respond to all reference checks.
-These policies also forbid managers and employees from talking with a candidate's background checker in a background check.
+However, because of the fear of potential lawsuits, many companies have adopted policies that state that HR must respond to all reference checks.
+These policies also forbid managers and employees from talking with a prospective employer during a background check.

 Who Should Check References?

 Reference checking is often relegated to HR.
 When HR is tasked with checking references, they routinely

 - own the reference checking process